-It’s March 2012, Obama is in office (those were the days), Lance Armstrong is cleaner than clean and everyone is obsessing over whether London will be ready in time for the Olympic and Paralympic Games.
+It’s March 2012, Obama is in office, Lance Armstrong is cleaner than clean and everyone is obsessing over whether London will be ready in time for the Olympic and Paralympic Games.
 In the sun soaked mountains of Planica, Slovenia, 200 metres above the crowds gathering for the opening ceremony of the FIS World Cup Ski Jumping Finals, sits Gal Jakic.
 Surveying the valley below, he takes one last deep breath, before tilting his sit-ski to meet the incline of the slope, sending him hurtling down the hillside, reaching speeds of up to 120km per hour.

 As he arrives in the out-run, some 20,000 spectators go wild, pumped up by the carnival atmosphere of the event, and perhaps one or two ‘Slivovkas’.
 Jakic, however, betrays the adrenaline pumping through his body, calmly executing his finish before giving the crowd a wry smile and an understated wave.
 No big deal.